Legal Information

 • In connection with any legal proceedings or prospective legal proceedings

-• In order to establish, exercise or defend our legal rights
+• To establish, exercise or defend our legal rights

-• To the purchaser (or prospective purchaser) of any business or asset which we are (or are contemplating) selling
+• To the buyer (or prospective buyer) of any business or asset that we are (or are considering) selling.

-Except as provided in our privacy policy, we will never provide your information to third parties.
+• Except in the cases provided for in our privacy policy, we will never provide your information to third parties.

 Security of your personal data